stephenh/stephenh.github.com/_posts/2020-03-28-always-separate-user-intent.markdown

 The rule of thumb is "always separate user intent from derived behavior/business logic".

-This rule particularly applicable to things like `state` or `status` fields, which have a way of becoming "half-user controlled" and "half-system controlled".
+This rule is particularly applicable to things like `state` or `status` fields, which have a way of becoming "half-user controlled" and "half-system controlled".

-As the most recent concrete example where I've run across this, consider a system of tasks for a stereotypical "tasks have predecessors/successor in a project plan":
+As the most recent example where I've run across this, consider a system of tasks for a stereotypical "tasks have predecessors/successor in a project plan":

 <img src="/images/always-separate-user-intent - tasks.jpg" class="image" />